z-ninja/z-dsa/README.md

 GOAL
 Keep security while reducing keys and signature size.

-I am not an expert, but I would like to see opinions if experianced persons about my work.
+I am not an expert, but I would like to see opinions if experienced persons about my work.

 INSTALL